devCharlotte/devCharlotte/README.md

 ## log
 - **2022.03 - 2026.02** : Department of Computer Science and Engineering & Computer Security (Double Major, Bachelor’s Degree)
-- **2024.03 - present** : SSL (System Software Lab)
+- **2022.03 - present** : Volunteering for coding education program for middle and high school students
-- **2022.03 - present** : volunteering for coding education for middle and high school students
+- **2022.09 - present** : Working as a high school mathematics and science tutor at a high school academy
-- **2022.09 - present** : working as a high school mathematics and science tutor at a high school academy
+- **2023.09 - present** : Working as an assistant instructor for an AI education program for middle and high school students
-- **2023.09 - present** : working as an assistant instructor for an AI education program for middle and high school students
+- **2024.03 - present** : Undergraduate Internship in SSL (System Software Lab)

 ## community
 - **2023.03 - present** : SCC 57, 58th